pmtpro/chevereto-3-docs/setup/server/cpanel.md

 * From here you can also enable the [extensions required](requirements.md#php-extensions) by Chevereto.

 ::: danger PHP Extensions
-Refer to the cPanel [PHP Extensions and Applications Package](https://docs.cpanel.net/whm/software/php-extensions-and-applications-package/) and WHM [How to install a PHP extension in WHM](https://support.cpanel.net/hc/en-us/articles/360050971633) documentation if your cPanel provisioning lacks the extensions required by Chevereto.
+Refer to the cPanel [PHP Extensions and Applications Package](https://docs.cpanel.net/whm/software/php-extensions-and-applications-package/) and WHM [How to install a PHP extension in WHM](https://support.cpanel.net/hc/en-us/articles/360050971633) documentation if your cPanel provisioning lacks the extensions required by Chevereto-Free.
 :::

-## Install Chevereto
+## Install Chevereto-Free

 Go to `http://your_website/` and follow the instructions to the create the admin account.

 ## PHP Versioning

 ::: tip Did you know?
 cPanel uses root `.htaccess` file to add rules that enable to override the default cPanel PHP versioning.
-This may cause issues in your Chevereto installation.
+This may cause issues in your Chevereto-Free installation.
 :::

 If you have PHP versioning issues make sure that the root `.htaccess` file contains the following: